What is it?

 - X is not assigned on the syllabi currently in the collection.

-- X is not in the master bibliographical catalogs that we use to identify titles (The Library of Congress and Crossref).
+- X is not in the master bibliographical catalogs that we use to identify titles (such as The Library of Congress and Crossref).

 - The original catalog data for X is ambiguous or incorrect.
 This is common.
 Records sometimes fail to list all of the authors for a title, list editors or translators in the author field, or have other erroneous information.